bendyworks/buffet/README.md

 Otherwise, all dotfiles belong to their respective programs.

-**Note:** The script to install Atom packages relies on ruby.
-Please have this configured on your system prior to running `deploy`

 ## Local Overrides

 Local (preferably non-destructive) overrides for these configurations can be